saralask/EducatorApp/README.md

 4. Android SDK API 28

 ## Clone the project:
-MAN-Nav2020 SDK is located in Git repository [here](https://github.com/saralask/EducatorApp.git)
+Educator App is located in Git repository [here](https://github.com/saralask/EducatorApp.git)

 Open the git command line and enter the clone command: